 Many large Canadian cities have docking bike share programs: Bike Share in Toronto, BIXI in Montreal, Mobi in Vancouver.
-I rode Bike Share bikes in Toronto for over two years.
+I rode Bike Share in Toronto for over two years.
 They were convenient for getting to work, I could leave them in a docking station and not have to worry about them getting stolen or dealing with repairs.
 At the time I paid \$120 per year.
 Now they offer a student discount, charging only \$84 per year.
-They even started providing e-bikes back in 2022, the last time I rode them.
+They even started providing e-bikes, which cost \$0.10 per minute with an annual membership, versus Bird's \$0.44 per minute.

-One study showed that dockless bike sharing services (like Bird) produce 82% more greenhouse gas emissions than docking bike sharing services.
-Docking bike share services are more affordable, more sustainable, and, I found, more convenient.
+Docking bike share services are more affordable and more convenient.
 You scan your bike and go.
 When you get to your destination, you throw it in a dock and walk away.
 Why can't we have something like that in Halifax?